Ulises Ruiz Ortiz: 2006 conflict

 In August 2006 the conflict became increasingly violent, with increased attacks aimed at terrorizing protesters.
 Armed groups have fired on popular protests, and on August 21 and 22 attacked radio stations held by the APPO.
 Ulises Ruiz's administration denies responsibility for these attacks.

-On September 3, 2006, 193 delegates from different organizations which constitute the APPO (Popular Assembly of the People of Oaxaca) declared the governor Ulises Ruiz Ortiz (URO) "proscrito" – banned, exiled, unwelcome – in the state of Oaxaca.
-The ex-governor will be replaced by a "proclamation of good government for the city of Oaxaca, a proclamation for the 570 municipalities, and a manifesto to the nation, declaring the banishment of Ruiz Ortiz from the government, and that the government will continue to be exercised from the historic center of the city of Oaxaca".
+On September 3, 2006, 193 delegates from different organizations which constituted the APPO (Popular Assembly of the People of Oaxaca) declared the governor Ulises Ruiz Ortiz (URO) "proscrito" – banned, exiled, unwelcome – in the state of Oaxaca.
+According to this "declaration", the ex-governor would be replaced by a "proclamation of good government for the city of Oaxaca, a proclamation for the 570 municipalities, and a manifesto to the nation, declaring the banishment of Ruiz Ortiz from the government, and that the government will continue to be exercised from the historic center of the city of Oaxaca".

-At least seventeen people have been killed in Oaxaca, almost of them by police or paramilitary forces allied with Ulises Ruiz Ortiz since the onset of the conflict, including US IndyMedia Journalist Bradley Roland Will.
-In response to recent deaths, Subcomandante Marcos of the EZLN has issued a statement from the Clandestine Indigenous Revolution Committee, claiming that the Federal Government caused these deaths to help Ruiz stay in power.
+At least seventeen people were killed in Oaxaca, almost of them by police or paramilitary forces allied with Ulises Ruiz Ortiz since the onset of the conflict, including US IndyMedia Journalist Bradley Roland Will.
+In response to recent deaths, Subcomandante Marcos of the EZLN issued a statement from the Clandestine Indigenous Revolution Committee, claiming that the Federal Government caused these deaths to help Ruiz stay in power.

 On November 6, 2006, the conflict escalated after five groups committed a series of small bombing attacks in Mexico City demanding Ruiz's resignation.
 The attacks consisted of three explosions in the PRI headquarters, the TEPJF main office, a branch of Scotiabank.
 Presumably, eight bombs were set and another Scotiabank branch was set to explode, as well as a Sanborns store, however these last two targets failed to explode.
-The Federal Government has stated that these acts are terrorist propaganda activities that seek to plant fear in the population, however it has also stated that the only possible solution is that Ruiz resigns his post in Oaxaca, or personally negotiates an end to the violence.
+The Federal Government stated that these acts are terrorist propaganda activities that seek to plant fear in the population, however it also stated that the only possible solution is that Ruiz resigned his post in Oaxaca, or personally negotiated an end to the violence.

-2014 Arrest

-He was arrested on suspicion of embezzlement in 2014.